dudung/butiran/content/posts/25/e/06-bg-ag-hb-jabar-2025.md

 ## notes
-+ It is just a brainstorming and can not be considered as pra-proposal [^gpt-4o_2025].
++ It is just a brainstorming and can not be considered as pre-proposal [^gpt-4o_2025].

 ## refs